linux-chenxing/linux-chenxing.org/ip/display.md

 - GOP - Seems to be able to handle higher colour depth framebuffers?
 One window per unit? i2m seems to have 2 GOP "Take the Takoyaki platform as an example.
 It has 2 GOPs, and each one supports the management of 1 gwin, as shown in the figure below:"

+- TOP - Just seems to be a gasket

+- OP2 - seems to do all of the hardware timing etc (vsync, hsync)

 ### Interesting things

 - [u-boot boot splash screen display init](https://github.com/linux-chenxing/uboot_msc313e/blob/8fcf8839f002607b789e04f6f51621a85c1826f1/common/cmd_bootlogo.c#L1129)